 'Rosa lucida Ehrhart Synonym' rose Description

 Pink.
+[Light pink.]
 Strong fragrance.
 Average diameter 2.25".
-Medium, single (4-8 petals), borne mostly solitary, in small clusters bloom form.
-Once-blooming spring or summer.
+Medium, single (4-8 petals), borne mostly solitary, cluster-flowered, in small clusters bloom form.
+Blooms in flushes throughout the season, once-blooming spring or summer.

-Armed with thorns / prickles.
+Armed with thorns / prickles, bushy, thornless (or almost).
 Glossy foliage.
 7 to 9 leaflets.

 Height of 5' to 7' (150 to 215 cm).
 Width of 3' (90 cm).

 USDA zone 3b and warmer.
 Produces decorative hips.

 Ehrh.
 (Beitr.
 Naturk.
 4: 22.
 1789); Rosa virginiana

 Mill.
 (Gard. dict. ed.
 8, Rosa no.10: 1768) are all accepted names acoording to IOPI.

 USDA GRIN and the Missouri Botanical Garden both recognize the name Rosa virginiana Mill.
 R. lucida